FedLLM-Align: Feature Extraction From Heterogeneous Clients: Proposed Methodology: FedLLM-Align

-The methodology provides three theoretical guarantees.
-First, semantic alignment arises from the pre-trained LLMs, which recognize equivalent concepts despite differing feature labels.
-For example, ``Age: 45'' and ``PatientAge: 45 years'' yield embeddings that are close in representation space, as do ``BP: 140/90'' and ``BloodPressure: systolic=140, diastolic=90''.
-Second, privacy preservation is maintained because raw data and embeddings never leave the client devices and only classifier parameters are communicated.
-Finally, convergence of the training process is guaranteed under standard assumptions for federated learning, since embeddings provide a fixed feature space, ensuring that FedAvg maintains its convergence properties when applied to the classifier training phase.
+The proposed framework provides three operational guarantees.
+First, \emph{semantic alignment} arises from the pre-trained LLMs, which map semantically equivalent attributes and values to nearby points in the embedding space, even when feature labels differ.
+For example, ``Age: 45'' and ``PatientAge: 45 years'' yield similar embeddings, as do ``BP: 140/90'' and ``BloodPressure: systolic=140, diastolic=90''.
+Second, \emph{privacy preservation} is ensured as raw tabular data and intermediate embeddings never leave client devices; only lightweight classifier parameters are sent to the server.
+Finally, since the encoder is frozen and induces a fixed feature space, \emph{training convergence} follows standard results for parameter-averaging federated optimizers: aggregation rules such as FedAvg can be applied to the classifier layer without modification and retain their usual convergence properties under standard smoothness and bounded-variance assumptions.